oc-group/Nolej-AI-for-ILIAS-LMS/README.md

 learning paths, saving educators significant time and enhancing engagement through interactive content creation tools, gamification, and social learning.

+This plugin is free and open source!
+Feel free to explore, contribute, and enhance its capabilities.
 To use the plugin, start by [registering on Nolej AI](https://live.nolej.io/signup) website.
 Upon registration, you'll receive an API key.
 Simply insert this key into the plugin to enable its features.
 It's a quick step to enhance your experience.
 Let's get started! :rocket: